-The combination of these simple systems have enabled me to reuse more than 50 lbs of clay this year which otherwise would have been sent to a landfill.
-To give you an idea, that’s 100 spoon rests, or 17 kitchen crocks, or 50 beer pints.
+The combination of these simple systems have enabled me to reuse more than 100 lbs of clay this year which otherwise would have been sent to a landfill.
+To give you an idea, that’s 200 spoon rests, or 34 kitchen crocks, or 100 beer glasses.
 Good stuff.

 Pottery requires a considerable amount of packaging to adequately protect it on its journey from my house to yours.
 I hope to partner with a local business in the near future to pick up their excess packaging on a regular basis and reuse it in Kairos Klay’s shipping operations.
 Currently, I have a small army of friends and neighbors contributing what they can, when they can.

 In-House Glaze Production